bpjfarias/nlw4-reactjs-moveit-project/README.md

 <details><summary><b>Second class</b></summary>

 - More about SPA, SSR, SSG
-- What is Nextjs and when using it on React application
+- What is Nextjs and when using it on React applications
 - CSS modules
 - Creating components
-- Styling those components with css
+- Styling those ones components with css

 </details>